tusen-ai/naive-ui/src/menu/demos/enUS/select.demo.md

 # Select & Routing

 Use `@update:value` to listen to the select action of the menu.
 The firt argument of the callback is the `key` of the selected menu item.
 The second is the orginal data of the menu item.

 Usually you can use vue-router here to accomplish routing.
+Also, you can render `label` as `<router-link />` or `<a />` to set route.

 ```html
 <n-menu @update:value="handleUpdateValue" :options="menuOptions" />